 The best place to consider is the one that receives dappling sunlight or in front of a window sill covered with transparent drapes.

-The foliage is unable to cool down to increasing temperature because the decaying roots cannot take enough water to the top most parts of the plant.
+The foliage cannot cool down to increasing temperatures because the decaying roots cannot take enough water to the topmost parts of the plant.